-Next, figure out the categories that you’re going to break each binder into.
+Next, figure out the home filing system categories that you’re going to break each binder into.
 Remember that this is for your organization, so do it in a way that makes sense to you.
 Label your binder dividers accordingly, and put them into the binder.

 Lastly, put important documents into the sheet protectors and place them in the appropriate section of each binder.
 Some documents may only need to be 3-hole punched and put into the binder as is.
 Make sure to label the spine and cover of each binder so that you remember what contents are inside of it.

 Similarly, binders can be another great way to store your W-2’s, bank statements, and other tax documents.
 Rather than storing multiple years in each binder, you may want to purchase 1-inch binders (here’s a set of four 1-inch binders on Amazon) and have each one hold one year’s information.
 That way it’s a quick and easy way to pull the information if you ever need to do so.

 What to do about Really Important Documents